Why I Give: Fred and Lynda Allen

 At the same time the Allens’ philanthropic relationship with Scripps was growing, so was their medical odyssey.
 In 2019, Lynda was diagnosed with rectal cancer and received treatment from the Scripps team.
 In 2020, Fred was diagnosed with breast cancer.
 Both are now cancer survivors — Fred for the third time.

 When the expansion of Scripps Cancer Center on the Torrey Pines Mesa was under way, the Allens jumped on board once more.
 In May 2020, the 16,500-square-foot expansion was completed, encompassing 28 new exam rooms, two treatment rooms, a planning area, physicians’ offices and a high-tech conference room.

 Then in June, the expansion’s multidisciplinary clinic officially opened for patient care.
 The new clinic brings providers and support services — such as genetic counseling, palliative care, social work, nurse navigation and others — together in a collaborative, team-based environment.

 The Allens have pledged $5 million, to name the multidisciplinary clinic.
 They said the pledge was a “no-brainer,” and expressed hope that their generosity will inspire others to give as well.
 “I don’t know that many people realize that all of the greatness that exists inside this facility is because of donors,” Fred says.
 “Everything.
 From recruitment of the incredibly talented doctors to the state-of-the-art technology and equipment — it’s all possible because of philanthropy.”

-After four cancer treatments between them, Fred and Lynda hope they’ll never again need the expert care of Scripps MD Anderson, though they will continue to contribute.
+After four cancer treatments between them, Fred and Lynda hope they’ll never again need the expert care of Scripps Cancer Center, though they will continue to contribute.
 “We hope our involvement from here out will only be at the donor events,” Fred laughs.
 “But just because we may not need cancer care anymore doesn’t mean our support will end.
 We believe in all the amazing things that go on at Scripps.”